aragon/hack/docs/cli-usage.md

 ---
 id: cli-usage
 title: Using the Aragon CLI
+sidebar_label: Usage
 ---

-The Aragon CLI is used to create and develop Aragon apps.
+### The Aragon CLI is used to create and develop Aragon apps
+---

 ## Install